ciscoheat/superforms-web/src/routes/get-started/+page.md

 </style>
 ```

-As you see, by including `errors` we can display errors anywhere it's appropriate, and through `constraints` we get browser validation even without javascript enabled.
+As you see, by including `errors` we can display errors where it's appropriate, and through `constraints` we get browser validation even without javascript enabled.

 We now have a fully working form with convenient handling of data and validation both on client and server!